 A layer of structural materials composed of polysaccharides, glycoproteins, and phenolic compounds found external to protoplasm is called the cell wall.
-It defines the shape and size of the cell.
+Certainly, it defines the shape and size of the cell.

-In this article, the structure and composition of cell wall will be discussed explicitly.
+In this paragraph, the structure and composition of cell walls will be discussed explicitly.

 Gross Structure of Cell Wall

 The cell wall is complex and usually consists of 3 layers-

 The primary wall is about 0.1 μm thick but the wall of collenchyma may be 10μm thick.
 Certainly, the cuticular epidermal cell may be thickened.
 The thick cellulosic primary wall may be observed in the endodermis.
 They are plastic and reversible in nature.
 However, at maturity, the middle lamella and the two primary walls of adjacent cells become confluent and become too difficult to define a practice boundary between them.
 In addition, on both sides of the middle lamella deposit a compound of the primary cell wall.
 For example, we can find in the meristematic cell, parenchyma cell, collenchyma, and root hairs are the main site of the primary wall deposition.

 Middle lamella is the layer that lies in between the 2 primary walls of adjacent cells.
 It is the connecting material that fastens cells to the neighbor.
 Therefore, they are held together by the primary walls.
 They are very thin (less than 30nm thick) and thickest at the corners.
 Pectic substances, possibly in association with calcium and others compose the middle lamella.
 Furthermore, it originates at the end of the nuclear division and creates a new boundary between the two nuclei which had previously shared the same cytoplasm.